IWA Membership Awards winners announced at Digital Congress

-This year there are two recipients of the Honorary Life Membership Award.
+This year there are two recipients of the Honorary Membership Award.
 This award recognises outstanding and sustained contributions of members in relation to the water sector and the Association.

 The two exceptional individuals who won this recognition are Prof Jiri Wanner, from the University of Chemistry and Technology in Prague, Czech Republic, and Prof Mark van Loosdrecht from Delft University of Technology, in the Netherlands.

 Prof Wanner has made significant contributions in the field of sewage treatment.
 Throughout his career, he has focused on biological wastewater treatment in multiple areas, from the microbiology of activated sludge to the design and operation of large wastewater treatment plants.
 He is an IWA Distinguished Fellow and his involvement with IWA spans 35 years.
 Prof Wanner’s, during which he contributed to the work related to his specialist areas through specialist groups, conferences and supporting the association activity in central Europe, including 25 years as Chair of the Czech Republic Governing Assembly.
 Watch his announcement at the digital congress.

 Upon receiving the award, Prof Wanner commented: “During my professional career, I always benefited from my cooperation with the international water community thanks to the activities organised by IWA.
 Thanks to my involvement, I was able to organise conferences in my country and in Central Europe.
 This award is a motivation for my future work with the international community and for educating a new generation of water specialists at my university.”

 Prof van Loosdrecht is also an IWA Distinguished Fellow with an outstanding career in wastewater treatment with experience in the development of innovative recovery processes.
 In addition, he’s won numerous prizes, including the Stockholm Water Prize, the Singapore “Lee Kuan Yew” Water Prize and the IWA Global Water Award.
 With over 30 years of commitment to IWA across many activities, he contributed to the development of 15 conferences, is part of the IWA Strategic Council and has chaired various Specialist Groups.
+Watch his announcement.